gray-area/Mbox_Splitter/README.md

 ## 📧 Contact

-For questions or support, open an issue on GitHub or reach out to your-email@example.com.
+For questions or support, open an issue on GitHub.

 ## 🚀 Enjoy hassle-free .mbox splitting! 🎯